-Betsy Cheramie Ayo Hall was dedicated in 2001 and houses the College of Nursing and Allied Health.
+Betsy Cheramie Ayo Hall was dedicated in 2001 and houses the College of Nursing.
 This state-of-the-art building is where our nursing faculty members teach and engage students in realistic settings, preparing them to deliver superior nursing care in the most diverse of settings.

 There are eight nursing laboratories.
 These labs, in total, house 48 hospital beds, with associated bedside tables, over-bed tables, privacy curtains, wall mounts for oxygen, air, suction, otoscopes, and all the amenities for fundamentals, medical-surgical, ob/peds and mental health nursing, to mimic the hospital setting.